endawghae/youtube-playlist-shuffler/README.md

 Download [VLC media player](https://www.videolan.org/)

-Run the exe file in the repo
+Attempt to run the exe file in the repo

+(Optional) Fight with your antivirus as it kneels and begs for you not to run it

 ## Demo
 https://github.com/endawghae/youtube-playlist-shuffler/assets/94265058/b746ee12-9e6b-4bd1-8d77-3fad27a5df4f